 Our customers are primarily manufacturers of semiconductor substrates and devices and electronic assemblies.
 Additionally, our Material and Substrate segment also serves customers in the ceramics and optics industries.
-During 2021, 73% of our net revenue came from customers outside of North America.
-This group represented 65% of revenues in 2020.
-In 2021, net revenue was distributed among customers in different geographic regions as follows: North/South America 27% (22% of which is in the United States), Asia 58% (including 29% in China, 15% in Taiwan and 3% in Malaysia) and 15% in Europe.
-Two Semiconductor customers accounted for 14% and 13% of our net revenues in 2021.
-In 2020, one Semiconductor customer accounted for 11% of our net revenues.
+During 2022, 64% of our net revenue came from customers outside of North America.
+This group represented 73% of revenues in 2021.
+In 2022, net revenue was distributed among customers in different geographic regions as follows:

+- •North/South America 36% (27% of which is in the United States) - •Asia 44% (including 17% in China, 14% in Taiwan and 7% in Malaysia) - •20% in Europe (including 10% in Austria and 4% in Germany)

+Two Semiconductor customers accounted for 14% and 12% of our net revenues in 2022.
+In 2021, two Semiconductor customers accounted for 14% and 13% of our net revenues

 Our business is not seasonal in nature, but is cyclical based on the capital equipment investment patterns of semiconductor manufacturers.
 These expenditure patterns are based on many factors, including capacity utilization, anticipated demand, the development of new technologies and global and regional economic conditions.
-Historically, these cycles typically last between 10-17 quarters, with each complete cycle made up of a contraction phase of about 4-6 quarters, followed by an expansion phase of roughly 6-11 quarters.
+Historically, these cycles typically last between 10-17 quarters, with each complete cycle made up of a contraction phase of about 4-6 quarters, followed by an expansion phase of approximately 6-11 quarters.